TraceMachina/nativelink/local-remote-execution/README.md

 INFO: Build completed successfully, 11 total actions
 ```

-Now let's disable remote execution and attempt a local rebuild, but keep access
+Now disable remote execution and attempt a local rebuild, but keep access
 to the remote cache:

 ```bash